hmrc/individual-calculations-api/resources/public/api/conf/common/overview.md

 was used to mean trigger a final declaration self-assessment tax calculation.

 For information on how to connect to this API [see the Income Tax MTD end-to-end service guide](https://developer.service.hmrc.gov.uk/guides/income-tax-mtd-end-to-end-service-guide/).

+> **Deprecation Notice:**
+>  v2 and v3 are now deprecated.
+Please migrate to v4 for expanded functionality and long-term support.